sourcemod-plugins/l4d2-player-stats/README.md

 ### Installation

-Download the [latest](https://github.com/sourcemod-plugins/l4d2-player-stats/archive/master.zip) version from the repository and extract the contents of **l4d2-player-stats-master/** to the root directory of the left 4 dead 2 server installation.
+Download the [latest](https://github.com/sourcemod-plugins/l4d2-player-stats/releases) version from the repository and extract the contents to the root of the left 4 dead 2 server installation directory.

 ### Configuration